 You can test the latency of your internet connection by using Speedtest.net, the most popular online speed test.
 (Fun fact: Speedtest was even featured in one of the Iron Man films.)
 Anything below a ping of 20ms is considered to be great, while anything over 150ms could result in noticeable lag.

-You might have the fasest gaming PC, but with a slow ping your actions will take a lot longer to perform than that of your online peers, giving you a disadvantage in the online arena.
+You might have the fastest gaming PC, but with a slow ping, your actions will take a lot longer to perform than that of your online peers, giving you a disadvantage in the online arena.

 How to reduce ping

-Another issue may be that someone else in your house is running a bandwidth hungry service, like streaming Netflix in full HD or playing online games.
+Another issue may be that someone else in your house is running a bandwidth-hungry service, like streaming Netflix in 4K or downloading large files.
 The more devices that you have connected and actively using the internet connection, the higher ping you’ll have.

-If you’re still getting a high ping, try and move your laptop nearer your router or, better still, connect your computer directly to your router using an Ethernet cable or powerline adapters.
+If you’re still getting a high ping, try and move your laptop nearer your router or, better still, connect your computer directly to your router using an Ethernet cable like the cheap Ugreen CAT7 Ethernet cable or powerline adapters, of which we recommend the TP-Link AV2000 2-Port Gigabit Passthrough Powerline.
 This overcomes any potential issues that you may be having with Wi-Fi and poor signal strength, which may affect the latency of your internet connection.

 It’s also worth checking the wires between your router and the wall box, making sure that they’re all plugged in fully – we’ve had a few experiences with cable connections becoming loose over time, and tightening them has helped the problem.